Great Trek: Opposition

-Although it did nothing to impede the Great Trek, Great Britain viewed the movement with pronounced trepidation.
+Although it did nothing to impede the Great Trek, the United Kingdom viewed the movement with pronounced trepidation.
 The British government initially suggested that conflict in the far interior of Southern Africa between the migrating Boers and the Bantu peoples they encountered would require an expensive military intervention.
 However, authorities at the Cape also judged that the human and material cost of pursuing the settlers and attempting to re-impose an unpopular system of governance on those who had deliberately spurned it was not worth the immediate risk.
-Some officials were concerned for the tribes the Boers were certain to encounter, and whether these tribes would be enslaved or otherwise reduced to a state of penury.
+Some officials were concerned for the Nguni Kingdoms, as a result of the Mfecane, the Boers were certain to encounter, and whether these Kingdoms could be conquered, sapped for more slaves, or otherwise reduced to a state of penury.

 The Great Trek was not universally popular among the settlers either.
 Around 12,000 of them took part in the migration, about a fifth of the colony's Dutch-speaking white population at the time.
 The Dutch Reformed Church, to which most of the Boers belonged, explicitly refused to endorse the Great Trek.
 Despite their hostility towards the British, there were Boers who chose to remain in the Cape of their own accord.

 For its part, the distinct Cape Dutch community had accepted British rule; many of its members even considered themselves loyal British subjects with a special affection for English culture.
 The Cape Dutch were also much more heavily urbanised and therefore less likely to be susceptible to the same rural grievances and considerations as those held by the Boers.